rchillyard/TableParser/docs/design/TableParserParquetDesign.md

 lazy val parquet = project.dependsOn(core).settings(
   name := "tableparser-parquet",
   libraryDependencies ++= Seq(
+    "org.apache.parquet" % "parquet-column"             % "1.15.2",
-    "org.apache.parquet" % "parquet-avro"   % "1.14.x",
+    "org.apache.parquet" % "parquet-hadoop"             % "1.15.2",
-    "org.apache.hadoop"  % "hadoop-common"  % "3.x.x" % "provided",
+    "org.apache.hadoop"  % "hadoop-common"              % "3.4.1" % "provided",
+    "org.apache.hadoop"  % "hadoop-mapreduce-client-core" % "3.4.1" % Test,
     "org.scalatest"     %% "scalatest"                  % scalaTestVersion % Test
   )
 )
 ```

-Note: `hadoop-common` is a transitive requirement of `parquet-mr` but should be scoped `provided` since users of the `spark` module will already have it, and users of `core` alone should not be forced to pull in Hadoop.
+Note: `parquet-avro` is NOT used.
+The module works directly with `parquet-mr`'s native `SimpleGroup` / `GroupReadSupport` API, avoiding the Avro object model entirely. `hadoop-mapreduce-client-core` is required at test runtime but not in production (where Hadoop is expected on the classpath).

 The root aggregator in `build.sbt` is updated to include `parquet`: